-- (l) Recovery of Compensation.
-In accordance with Section 3.3 of the Plan, the Award is subject to the requirements of (i) Section 954 of the Dodd-Frank Wall Street Reform and Consumer Protection Act (regarding recovery of erroneously awarded compensation) and any implementing rules and regulations thereunder, (ii) any policies adopted by the Company to implement such requirements, and (iii) the Company's compensation recoupment policy adopted on June 18, 2009, as in effect from time to time (the "Compensation Recoupment Policy"), all to the extent determined by the Committee to be applicable to the Grantee. - (m) Restrictive Covenants.
+(1) Recovery of Compensation.
+In accordance with Section 3.3 of the Plan, the Award is subject to the requirements of (i) Section 954 of the Dodd-Frank Wall Street Reform and Consumer Protection Act (regarding recovery of erroneously awarded compensation) and any implementing rules and regulations thereunder, (ii) any policies adopted by the Company to implement such requirements, and (iii) the Company's compensation recoupment policy adopted on June 18, 2009, as in effect from time to time (the "Compensation Recoupment Policy"), all to the extent determined by the Committee to be applicable to the Grantee.

+(m) Restrictive Covenants.
 To the extent allowed by and consistent with applicable law and any applicable limitations period, if it is determined at any time that the Grantee has materially breached any employment-related covenants, including the covenants set forth in Section 7 above (if applicable to the Grantee), the Company will be entitled to (i) cause any unvested portion of the Award to be immediately canceled without any payment of consideration by the Company and (ii) recover from the Grantee in its sole discretion some or all of the shares of Stock (or proceeds received by the Grantee from such shares of Stock) issued to the Grantee upon exercise pursuant to this Agreement.
-The Grantee recognizes that if the Grantee breaches any such covenants, the losses to the Company may amount to the full value of any shares of Stock issued to the Grantee upon exercise pursuant to this Agreement. - (n) Severability.
+The Grantee recognizes that if the Grantee upon exercise pursuant to the full value of any shares of Stock issued to the Grantee upon exercise pursuant to the full value of any shares of Stock issued to the Grantee upon exercise pursuant to the full value of any shares of Stock issued to the Grantee upon exercise pursuant to the full value of any shares of Stock issued to the Grantee upon exercise pursuant to the full value of any shares of Stock issued to the Grantee upon exercise pursuant to this Agreement.

+(n) Severability.
 The provisions of this Agreement are severable and if any one or more provisions are determined to be illegal or otherwise unenforceable, in whole or in part, the remaining provisions shall nevertheless be binding and enforceable.